 Holiday ICE comes to Clarksville for the first time this holiday season.
-A portion of city’s newest park, Downtown Commons, will open for ice skating on Friday, November 24 at 6:30p.m.-10:45 p.m.
+A portion of the city’s newest park, Downtown Commons, will open for ice skating on Friday, November 24 from 6:30 p.m.-10:45 p.m.
 Admission for ice skating will be $10 per person, which includes the cost of renting ice skates within a specified time block.
 The ice rink will be open at designated times through January, with the full park opening in the spring.
 For dates and times, visit facebook.com/downtowncommonstn/.

 Drive Thru Christmas Lights begins at the Clarksville Speedway on Thanksgiving night, November 23, and continues days through January 1.
 Enjoy over one mile, and over a million lights, from the comfort of your car.
 See admission and special discount nights at www.clarksvillespeedway.com.

 Erin’s Farm is ablaze with Christmas activities.
-The seasons kicks off with WinterFest on Saturday, November 25 from 10:00a.m.-4:00p.m.
-The day includes hayrides and hot cocoa, food, activities and crafts for the kids, and family fun and games.
+The season kicks off with WinterFest on Saturday, November 25 from 10:00 a.m.-4:00 p.m.
+The day includes hayrides and hot cocoa, food, activities, and crafts for the kids, and family fun and games.
 You can also select and cut your own fresh Christmas tree.
-A gift gallery carries a variety of local-artisan produced goods, crafts and artworks.
+A gift gallery carries a variety of local artisan produced goods, crafts, and artworks.
 New this year is glass-blowing with Atlanta artisan, Algar Dole, November 25 - December 10.
 Visit their website at www.erinsfarm.com for workshop schedules and hand-blow your very own one-of-a-kind Christmas ornament.

 SpiritFest, now in its third year, is a pre-parade event that includes a bounty of free activities.
-Visits with Santa Claus, rides on the Polar Express, inflatables, live music, art and gift markets, food trucks and a live nativity with animals begin at 2:00p.m. on December 2.
+Visits with Santa Clause, rides on the Polar Express, inflatables, live music, art and gift markets, food trucks and a live nativity with animals begin at 2:00 p.m. on December 2.
 Visit fpcclarksville.org/spiritfest_microsite/ for more info on parking and schedules.